 Eligibility for any of these permits require the certification from a medical professional at the time of submitting your application.

-When you have a handicap car sign, you must hang it from your rearview mirror where it is clearly visible.
+When you have a handicap car sign in Mississippi, you must hang it from your rearview mirror where it is clearly visible.
 If you do not have a rearview mirror, it must be displayed clearly on your dashboard when parked in a handicap spot.
 It is unlawful to drive with the handicap car sign, so you must remove it when the vehicle is in motion.

 People who abuse handicap parking privileges are subject to fines or citations.
 If you use a handicap parking sign for a car, you must have the disability stated on your application.
 Providing fraudulent information on your application to receive a handicap sign for your car can lead to serious fines, a confiscated permit and possible jail time.